ChrisMoller/aplquat/README.md

 aplquat uses a slightly customised copy of the libquat source so you don't have to install the libquat package before installing aplquat.

+### Operators

+#### +

 ### Examples

-This package comes with a testcase file, src/Quat.tc, while can serv as examples of usage.
-Once the package is installed, the tescase can be run with
+This package comes with a testcase file, src/Quat.tc, while can serve as examples of usage.
+Once the package is installed, the tescase can be run
+with:

     apl -T Quat.tc